kaktussoft/ksToolkit/README.md

 ## function GroupBy
 Helper function for CreateOutput.
 See CreateOutput documentation.
 ## function transferData
 See source code.
+It is a wrapper function around fetach API.
 It is self-explanatory.
 ## function processResponsePromise
 See source code.
+It converts its input to JSON.
 It is self-explanatory.
 ## function getServerDataMakeReportPutInElem
 See source code.
+It is kind of executing transferData -> processResponsePromise -> CreateOutput and put output in HTML element.
 It is self-explanatory.
 ## function navEvent
 See source code.
 It is self-explanatory.
 ## function htmlSanitize